 Matthew founded Bloq, a blockchain-centered company dealing with tokenized network development and application.
 The company offers various digital services such as helping banks store digital assets safely and payment processing for “stablecoins.”
 Matthew has been a crypto advocate for a long, and he recently led a campaign that awarded $50 in cryptocurrency to every member of Congress.
 His current crypto worth is estimated to be about $1.2 billion.

 The crypto market is constantly shifting, and there’s no doubt that there could be more savvy and lucky investors in the future.
+Especially now that you can buy Bitcoin with PayPal.
 The next crypto billionaire may not have a single token by now.
-Only time will tell who will appear on the top list and which cryptocurrency will lead them there.